diversity

 In our modern society, people are subjugated by the myth of youth, so ageing is considered a curse, something to fight as much as possible.
 In fact, most people invest in plastic surgery or less invasive techniques to keep their “forever young” illusion alive.
 But the results are quite sad.

 Moreover, women struggle to fit into beauty standards because that’s what men expect from them: plastic dolls in tight-fitting clothes.
-Indeed, women accept the idea of how a woman should look based on a male perspective.
+In fact, women accept the idea of how a woman should look based on a male perspective.
 And they do not even question it!
-Therefore, they are easy to manipulate.
+Which means they are easy to manipulate.

 The beauty of humanity: more than a cover of a fashion magazine

-So this is more than a cover of a fashion magazine.
-This is a change maker.
-Because it is a story of representation as Whang-Od is one of the last practitioners of Batok tattooing.
-But also, it is an ode to ageism.
+We wholeheartedly embrace Vogue Philippines’ choice.
+This is more than just a cover for a fashion magazine; it’s a game-changer.
+It tells a story of representation, as Whang-Od is one of the last practitioners of Batok tattooing.
+But it’s also an ode to defying ageism.
+This woman embodies powerful elegance.
+She is strong yet soulful, proud yet delicate.
+She is a piercing beauty!

 And that is what we need to challenge modern beauty standards and embrace our life in all its stages.